Caring.com

 Medicare Coverage

 Residential drug rehabilitation in Medicare-approved facilities is covered by Part A and Medicare Advantage.
-This is treated similar to a hospital stay, and may be considered a specialized psychiatric hospital, depending on the facility.
-However, many private facilities aren’t enrolled with Medicare, so it’s important to check your payment options with the provider.
+This is treated similar to a hospital stay.
+If patients receive services in an acute care or critical access hospital, Medicare will cover services for an unlimited number of benefit periods.
+However, inpatients at a freestanding specialized psychiatric hospital are limited to a lifetime total of 190 days of care.
+Many private facilities aren’t enrolled with Medicare, so it’s important to check your payment options with the provider.

 Eligibility Requirements

-The treatment must be reasonable and medically necessary to help you recover from substance abuse disorder.
-In practice, this means a doctor must deem it medically necessary.
+A doctor must attest that treatment is reasonable and medically necessary to help you recover from substance use disorder.

 Medically Managed Intensive Inpatient Care

-As with rehabilitation centers, medically managed intensive inpatient care provides 24-hour care to people with substance abuse disorders.
-The difference is that medically managed intensive inpatient care is for people who require medical stabilization.
-This generally means that they’re experiencing severe withdrawal symptoms and must be monitored as they complete a medical detox.
+As with rehabilitation centers, medically managed intensive inpatient care provides 24-hour care to people with substance use disorders.
+The difference is that medically managed intensive inpatient care is for people who require medical stabilization because they’re experiencing severe withdrawal symptoms and must be monitored as they complete a medical detox.
 Some rehab facilities may offer both medical detox and a rehabilitation program.

 Medicare Coverage

 This type of care is a hospital stay covered by Medicare Part A and Medicare Advantage.
-If it’s provided in a psychiatric hospital, it will count toward the mental health hospital lifetime cap.
+If it’s provided in a psychiatric hospital, it will count toward the mental health hospital lifetime cap of 190 days.

 Eligibility Requirements